ppmim/PAPI4K/papi/docs/quick_look.rst

 ============

-To start PQL GUI, you can lauch it from the PANIC computer (panic22/panic35) once you are logged as obs22/obs35 user.
+To start PQL GUI, you can lauch it from the PANIC computer (panic22/panic35) once you are logged as obs22.
 Thus, as any one of the workstations of the observing room, open a X terminal window and log into the PANIC computer as follow:

 for 2.2m::